trentlarson/endorser-ch/README.md

 * A `lastClaimId` is the way to refer to a previous claim.
 (An `identifier` may still be accepted, but that use is deprecated.)
 It is typically a ULID, the short `id` reference to another internal claim that this should extend.

+  * Note that the ACDC approach has the link to previous claims outside the claim.
+I'm sure that will be preferable to this approach where the link is inside the claim.

 * A `jwtId` is the `id` of the JWT that was used to submit the claim, found in the tables that cache the claim info (eg. in `plan_claim` and other `_claim` tables).